kofooyewale/kofooyewale/README.md

 I started my journey in finance, where I learned the power of data-driven decisions.
 Now, I combine that analytical background with my growing expertise in Python, AI models, and data processing to create solutions that automate, optimize, and inspire.

 - :gear: Tech Stack: Python :snake: | Pandas | BeautifulSoup | Selenium | Streamlit | TensorFlow | PyTorch | Excel/Sheets | Chromadb
-- :computer:🔭 I’m currently working on
+- :computer: I’m currently working on
     - Cleaning, validating, and structuring data
     - Creating an AI-powered chatbot dashboard using Streamlit
     - Automating workflows with Python